 God blessed him with a wife and four children.
 He married Kay Amyx, daughter of Mayor Jay Amyx, of Boise, Idaho.
 Mayor Amyx was instrumental in starting SBC work in the Boise area.

 The family sang together and became known as Cox's Army, recording three LPs.
-In 1971 he formed the Tom Cox Evangelistic Association.
+In 1971, he formed the Tom Cox Evangelistic Association.
 But, shortly thereafter, feeling the need to be at home with his children, he accepted a pastorate in Tulsa, Oklahoma.
-Over the next 40 months the church experienced more than one-thousand additions.
-He began receiving requests to preach more revivals and evangelism crusades than ever before and went back into full-time evangelism.
+Over the next 40 months, the church experienced more than 1,000 additions.
+He began receiving requests to preach more revivals and evangelistic crusades than ever before, and went back into full-time evangelism.